local-first-web/auth/src/chain/README.md

 ﻿## ✍🔗 Signature chain

-A signature chain is an ordered list of links.
+A signature chain is an acyclic directed graph of links.
 Each link

 - is **cryptographically signed** by the author; and
-- includes a **hash of the previous link**.
+- includes a **hash of the parent link**.

 ![](../../docs/img/sigchain.png)